llsween95/neighborhood-app/README.md

 ## Overview

 _**In the Neighborhood** is a neighborhood forum for news, events, services, and recommendations.
-Users can post text and images as well as like and comment user post._
+Users can post text and images as well as like and comment user posts._

 <br>

 ## MVP

-> The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

-_The **Project Title** MVP lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Phasellus dapibus fermentum risus vitae bibendum.
-Integer vel ipsum mollis odio sollicitudin ornare eu vel ex.
-In quis fringilla velit, ac maximus quam.
-Etiam eget placerat neque.
-Aenean faucibus sem non nisi lobortis ullamcorper._
+###Server (Back End)
+Have a RESTful JSON API.
+Build a Ruby on Rails server, exposing RESTful JSON endpoints.
+Build a database with at least 3 tables:
+1 user table
+2 other tables, of your choosing
+There must be at least 1 association between your tables.
+(1:m or m:m) Utilize Rails to define models for interacting with the database.
+Implement Authentication using JWT.
+Implement working generic controller actions for full-CRUD (index, show, create, update, delete) between the 2 non-user tables AND partial-CRUD (create, at least) for the user table.
+###Client (Front End)
+Have a working, interactive React app, built using npx create-react-app.
+Have at least 8 separate, rendered components in an organized and understandable React file structure.
+Utilize functional and class React components appropriately.
+Utilize state and props in your components efficiently.
+Use only React for DOM Manipulation.
+Consume data from your Ruby on Rails API, and render that data in your components.
+Utilize React Router, for client-side routing.
+Utilize Authentication, permitting the user to:
+Register, login, and send authenticated requests.
+Perform index or show actions, whether or not they are logged in.^ Perform create, update, and delete actions when logged in.
+^ Unless it makes sense for that information to be restricted to particular users.

+###Styling
+Be styled with CSS (or SCSS, if you'd prefer).
+Use flexbox or Grid in your layout design.
+Implement 2 media queries for responsive design on 3 screen sizes (including desktop).

 <br>